willianantunes/django-multiple-schemas/README.md

 We're accessing through `bash`, but you are able to access `psql` directly.

-Then execute the command `psql -U django_multiple_schemas_dev` (check if the user matches with what is in [docker-compose.yaml](./docker-compose.yaml)) to be able to execute SQL commands direct to the database.
+Then execute the command `psql -U boss_role` (check if the user matches with what is in [docker-compose.yaml](./docker-compose.yaml)) to be able to execute SQL commands direct to the database.

 ### Listing all the schemas

-If you only make `db` service up, then if you execute `select schema_name from information_schema.schemata;` you should see the following output:
+Sample output of the command `select schema_name from information_schema.schemata;`:

 ```text
     schema_name